Kurt1s/Howie/README.md

     help       Shows this message

+ Depricated commands:

+        !countdown - Bot counts down out loud
+        !poll <PollName> <Emojis>
+        !quote - Get a random quote about thought
+        !btc - Get bitcoin price
+        !eth - Get etherium price
+        !stream <URL> - Have the Bot play a song from desired URL !ascii <ImageURL> - Returns a link to the ascii version of the image

   Type !help command for more info on a command.
   You can also type !help category for more info on a category.